ps3120/BD-JB-1250/README.md

 Do not use any other AIO related fix or plugins with this.
 1. Place "[aiofix_USBpayload.elf](https://github.com/Gezine/BD-JB-1250/blob/main/payloads/lapse/src/org/bdj/external/aiofix_USBpayload.elf)" on a USB drive and name it "payload.bin".
 2. Place HEN or GoldHEN (or your desired post exploit payload) on the USB drive and name it "payload2.bin".
 You will not need the USB drive again after the initial successful run.
+In short, put payload.bin (aiofix) and payload2.bin (HEN) at USB.
 ---

 ### 8. Summary Table